 After you get checked in you have some free time to explore West Yellowstone.
 There are lots of cute shops.

 Dinner: Café Madriz is an incredible tapas restaurant.
 The owner is originally from Spain, and it is evident in all of the food.
 I could not believe how fantastic all of it was.
+I highly recommend dining here when you are in town.
 Cafe Madrid is located at 311 N. Canyon St., West Yellowstone, MT 59758.

 Day 7: Big Sky